-Palak Paneer is one of the most popular dish from North India.
-It is made with Spinach and Cottage Cheese, cooked with ginger, garlic, onions and aromatic spices.
+Palak Paneer is one of the most popular dishes from North India.
+It is made with Spinach and Cottage Cheese, cooked with ginger, garlic, onions, and aromatic spices.

-This is a simplified one-pot version of the authentic palak paneer, made in Instant Pot, which takes just 20 minutes to prepare.
-This is a nutritious Vegetarian, Gluten-free and Low Carb dish.
+This is a simplified one-pot version of the authentic palak paneer, made in the Instant Pot, which takes just 20 minutes to prepare.
+This is a nutritious, vegetarian, gluten-free, and low-carb dish.

 Palak Paneer Instant Pot Pressure Cooker